YonicDev/mpdr/README.md

 > If you are prompted to select kits, you may select Clang or MSVC (Windows) / GCC (Linux), or both.

 You may choose either Debug or Release configuration.

+### Updating the repository

+You can simply update the changes in the repository by performing a git pull.
+Sometimes it won't compile correctly after updating.
+Perform these steps from Qt one at a time and try compiling again.
+If it doesn't build, perform the next step:

+1. Run CMake again.
+2. Clean all CMake configuration.
+3. Rebuild all projects.
+4. Delete the build folder.
+5. Delete the repository and clone it again.

+If neither of these steps has worked, [submit an issue](https://github.com/YonicDev/mpdr-qt/issues/new) indicating your operating system and configuration, as well as all the steps you've made for configuring the whole thing.